MapleWorld/iChat/Phase4/Process.md

 Notes/messages on facebook chat group, this way every group member is updated when logging on.

 If we were to continue working as a team, the ideal process would be similar to Scrum:
-      1. Having many cycles so we can split up large projects.
+  * Having many cycles so we can split up large projects.
-      2.
+  * Frequent meetings done online, no necessary presence required.
+  * Frequent status check to keep up with the goals.
+  * Use of issue management to assign tasks and divide work load.